Saul of Tarsus

 The men with Saul heard the sound but did not see the vision of the risen Christ that Saul did.
 Saul was left blinded and led by the hand into Damascus to a man named Judas.

-What do you suppose the significance of the *three* days represents?
+What do you suppose the significance of the "three" days represents?
 Think about it this way...
 Saul was in complete darkness for 'three' days as Christ was in a tomb of darkness for 'three' days.
 Jonah was also in the belly of a whale for 'three' days.
 I believe Christ gave them that time to reflect on their foolishness and disobedience.
 Up until that point, they were living for themselves and not doing the will of the Lord.
+The period of darkness represented a time of judgment, repentance, and divine deliverance.
+Jonah’s time in the fish was a symbolic death, where he prayed and recommited to God’s purpose, emerging to fulfill his mission.
+Jesus himself references Jonah’s experience as a foreshadowing of his own death and resurrection (Matthew 12:40), emphasizing the theme of divine rescue and renewal.

 On the road to Damascus, Saul's life changed forever.
 God stopped him dead in his tracts and opened his eyes to the way he was living.
 Before his conversion, he was an enemy of Christ, and we were too before our conversion!
 At one point in our life, we were all on the road to Damascus... living in "rebellion."
 And if *you* have yet to come to the Lord and trust in Him as your Savior, you are still on the road to Damascus.
 God tells us where that road leads to: